 Candidates for internships are responsible for selecting the department in which they’d like to intern.
 Please include your first and second choices in your cover letter.

-To apply, please send cover letters, resumes, and academic credit letters to:
+To apply, please complete this form or mail cover letters, resumes, and academic credit letters to:

 *Please note that your application will not be considered complete until we receive all of the required materials.